 One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.74% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Ossining citizens is very high relative to the national average among all cities (21.84%): 37.44% of adults in Ossining have a bachelor's degree or even advanced degree.
+The citizens of Ossining are very well educated compared to the average community in the nation: 37.44% of adults in Ossining have a bachelor's degree or even advanced degree.

 The per capita income in Ossining in 2022 was $47,293, which is upper middle income relative to New York and the nation.
 This equates to an annual income of $189,172 for a family of four.
 However, Ossining contains both very wealthy and poor people as well.